dixinshen/Simulation-and-Application-Data-of-Regularized-Cox-Hierarchical-Model/README.md

 ## 4. C++ Implementation of Regularized Cox’s Hierarchical Model

-The C++ implement of Regularized Cox's Hierarchical Model imported by Rcpp, are in the folder, *xrnet cox C++ implementation*.
+The C++ implement of Regularized Cox's Hierarchical Model, which can be imported to R by Rcpp, are in the folder, *xrnet cox C++ implementation*.